openstack/performance-docs/doc/source/methodologies/tools.rst

     * Supports periodic reporting for real-time monitoring and results aggregation

-In the case of Storage load:
+KloudBuster *Storage load*:

+   * Can launch any number of VMs accessing storage using FIO running inside VMs

-   * VM-level Cinder volume (block storage) or Ephemeral disk file I/O performance measurement using FIO running inside VMs (not bare metal)
+   * Supports VM-level Cinder volume (block storage) or Ephemeral disk file I/O performance measurement

-   * Supports random and sequential file access mode, and any mix of read/write
+   * Supports random and sequential file access mode and any mix of read/write, block size and queue depth

-   * Returns IOPs, bandwidth and loss-less millisecond-precision latency aggregations for every IO operation (typically millions per run)
+   * Returns IOPs, bandwidth and loss-less sub millisecond-precision latency aggregations for every IO operation (typically millions per run)

    * Supports user configurable workload sequence

-*KloudBuster* supports automated progression runs for both type of loads, which the VMs involved for testing increases in any multiple for every iteration.
+*KloudBuster* supports automated progression runs on the VM count (e.g. measure load for 10 to 100 Vms, in increment of 10 VMs).

-Automatic cleanup is also performed upon termination to avoid stale resources leaving in the cloud under test.
+Automatic cleanup is performed upon termination to avoid stale resources leaving in the cloud under test.

 *KloudBuster* is accessible to anybody with basic knowledge of OpenStack,